Professional Liability Insurance for Physiotherapists

 What are the Risks of Running a Physiotherapy Clinic?

-Because of the nature of physiotherapy act and the physical state of physiotherapy patients, physiotherapists face increased liability risks that include the possibility of exacerbating injuries during rehabilitation sessions, misdiagnosing injuries and care of patients and accompanying family members’ slip-and-fall injuries on clinic property.
+Because of the nature of the physiotherapy act and the physical state of physiotherapy patients, physiotherapists face increased liability risks that include the possibility of exacerbating injuries during rehabilitation sessions, misdiagnosing injuries and care of patients, and accompanying family members slip-and-fall injuries on clinic property.
 Keep in mind that the costs to defend against these claims add up quickly whether they have merit or not.

 Here are some of the highlights of professional liability insurance for physiotherapists and other key coverages necessary to manage the risks of a physiotherapy practice:

 Professional Liability Insurance for Physiotherapists provides legal expense coverage including settlements and awards for damages for legal proceedings based on physiotherapy treatments.

 Commercial General Liability Insurance provides legal coverage for slip-and-fall injury suits, libel/slander allegations and claims of false advertising, among others.

 Property Insurance that protects buildings and contents including equipment, supplies, and assets in case of perils such as fires, floods, bad weather incidents, etc. Your physiotherapy practice guidelines may also require